Teaching and learning at UBC Science

 Methods have helped to substantially increase student learning and success across the entire Faculty.

-UBC Science's education research and innovation hub, Skylight works across the Faculty and with other units to contribute to the body of theoretical and practical knowledge about learning and teaching science, and to help students expand the depth and breadth of their learning.
+UBC Science's education research and innovation hub, Skylight works across the Faculty to contribute to the body of theoretical and practical knowledge about learning and teaching science, and to help students expand the depth and breadth of their learning.

 Skylight